Columbia Encyclopedia

 401 results found

-castor, in zoology
+bull, in zoology

-(Encyclopedia)castor: see beaver.cardinal, in zoology
+(Encyclopedia)bull: see cattle.periwinkle, in zoology

 (Encyclopedia)cardinal or redbird, common name for a North American songbird of the family Fringillidae (New World finch family).
 In the eastern cardinal, Richmondena cardinalis, the male is bright scarlet with bla...caribou, in zoology

 (Encyclopedia)caribou, name in North America for the genus (Rangifer) of deer from which the Old World reindeer was originally domesticated.
 Caribou are found in arctic and subarctic regions.
-They are the only deer...rhea, in zoology
+They are the only deer...castor, in zoology

-(Encyclopedia)ounce, in zoology: see leopard.periwinkle, in zoology
+(Encyclopedia)castor: see beaver.bighorn, in zoology

 (Encyclopedia)insecticides, chemical, biological, or other agents used to destroy insect pests; the term commonly refers to chemical agents only.
 The liabilities of chemical insecticides have encouraged interest ...Browse by Subject